RxLaboratory/Ramses/src-docs/docs/help/users.md

 The *Administrator* has all rights to configure and modify *Ramses*, especially but non exclusively:

-- Creating, modifying, removing projects.
+- Creating, removing projects.
-- Creating, modifying, removing steps.
+- Creating, modifying, removing template steps.
 - Creating, modifying, removing users.

 The *Administrator* had all other rights from other roles too.